39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 24. Campanula (Bellflower)

-Campanula is one of those flowers with steady beauty.
-Its bell-shaped blooms and shades of blue, purple, pink, and white bring soft color and a relaxed, romantic feel to beds and borders, and it’s wonderfully versatile.
+Campanula is a steady beauty.
+Its bell-shaped blooms in shades of blue, purple, pink, and white bring soft color and a relaxed, romantic feel to beds and borders.
 Some varieties stay low and create beautiful ground cover, while others grow taller and add height to mixed plantings.

 Bees and butterflies love it, and its long flowering season helps keep the garden colorful for months.
-It’s the kind of beauty you notice more each time you walk by.
+The kind of beauty you notice more each time you walk by.

 25. Lilacs (Syringa)